Nneji123/WordsAI/README.md

 ## About
 >WordsAI is a collection of NLP/text and audio based applications served as APIs using the FastAPI framework.
+Visit the official website for more details wordsai-api.herokuapp.com/redoc
 ### Features
 - Speech Recognition
 - Auto Correct